yiisoft/validator/docs/guide/configuring-rules-via-php-attributes.md

 }
 ```

-The `Nested` rule can be used with no arguments, see this [example](#configuring-for-a-single-entity--model) above.
+The `Nested` rule can be used without arguments, see this [example](#configuring-for-a-single-entity--model) above.

 ### Callables

-An attempt to use callables within an attribute's scope will cause the error.
-This means using [when] for [conditional
+Attempting to use callables within the scope of an attribute will cause the error.
+This means that using [when] for
-validation] or `callback` argument for `Callback` rule will not work.
+[conditional validation] or `callback` argument for the `Callback` rule will not work.

 The workarounds are:

-- `Composite` or rules provider described in [Instances] section will also fit here.
+- `Composite` or the rules provider described in the [Instances] section will also work here.
 - Create a [custom rule].
-- For `Callback` rule specifically there is possibility to replace a callback with a [method reference].
+- For the `Callback` rule in particular, it is possible to replace a callback with a [method reference].

 ### Function / method calls

-Both function and method calls are not supported within an attribute's scope.
+Both function and method calls are not supported within the scope of an attribute.
 If the intent is to call a function /
 method for validation - use a `Callback` rule with [method reference].
 Otherwise, the remaining options are:

-- Use `Composite` or rules provider described in [Instances] section.
+- Use `Composite` or rules provider described in the [Instances] section.
 - Create a [custom rule].

 ## Using rules

 Well, the rules are configured.
 What's next?
 We can either:

-- Pass them for validation right away.
+- Pass them for validation immediately.
-- Tune parsing of rules (skippable properties, using cache).
+- Tweak the parsing of rules (by skippable properties and using cache).
 - Use them for something else (e.g. for exporting their options).

-Let's use a blog post again for demonstration, but a slightly shortened version:
+Let's use a blog post again to demonstrate, but a slightly shortened version:

 ```php
 use Yiisoft\Validator\Rule\HasLength;